PulseWaves/Specification/specification.rst

   The gain and offset are used to convert the raw digitized value to an absolute digitizer voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.

 Digitizer Offset:
-  The gain and voltage offset are used to convert the raw digitized value to a voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.
+  The gain and offset are used to convert the raw digitized value to an absolute digitizer voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.

 Description:
-  Optional, null terminated text description of the data.
-Any remaining characters not used must be null.
+  Null terminated text description (optional).
+Any characters not used must be null.

 ==============================================================================
-The WaVeS file (\*.wvs)
+The Waves file (\*.wvs)
 ==============================================================================

 The WaVeS file (\*.wvs) is not a stand-alone file but needs a corresponding PuLSe file (\*.pls) to be meaningful.
 It contains the actual samples of the waveforms.
 Each pulse of the PuLSe file contains a reference into the WaVeS file.
 All data are in little-endian format.